tapassahoo/MoRiBS-PIGS/README.md

 Read the outputs printed on the screen.
 Final output files will be saved in directory final_results_path.

+4. **Short discussion on restarting a job

+  [x] Keep the same number of threads in the restarted job as you used in the finished job.

 ***N.B.: Don't hesitate to email to the developer if you face any problem to submit your jobs or analyze the output files by the scripts.***